xamantra/momentum/docs/basics.md

   }
 }
 ```
-- As you can see, there is `update(...)` method here.
+- As you can see, there is an `update(...)` method here.
 It is required to be implemented.
-This method is similar to `copyWith` function.
+This method is similar to the `copyWith` function.
 - The method `updateMomentum()` needs to be explicitly called.
 - A model is always attached to a specific controller so the `controller` parameter should be specified always (*which is very easy to do and is part of the boilerplate*).

 !> Refer to [this link](https://developer.school/dart-flutter-what-does-copywith-do/#:~:text=Although%20the%20notion%20of%20copyWith,arguments%20that%20overwrite%20settable%20values.) to understand what is `copyWith` method.

-!> Head to boilerplate section if you want to see  [how blank model looks like](/quick-start?id=boilerplate-code)
+!> Head to boilerplate section if you want to see  [how the blank model looks like](/quick-start?id=boilerplate-code)

 ## Writing Controller
-The logic of momentum app resides in controllers.
+The logic of the momentum app resides in controllers.
 You write all the functions here.
 This is also the place where you can call `model.update(...)`.
 ```dart
 import 'package:momentum/momentum.dart';